Tohirx/architecture/proposals/008-decorator-api.md

 ## Motivation

-A variety of features need to draw user interface elements (decorations) over a publication's content, such as:
+A variety of features needed to draw user interface elements (decorations) over a publication's content, such as:

 * highlighting a text selection
 * displaying search results